-It is easy to leave unnecessary spaces at the end of a line, or empty lines at the end of a file, without realizing it.
-In most cases, this trailing whitespace has no effect, but there are special circumstances where it matters, and it can be a nuisance.
+It is easy to leave unnecessary spaces at the end of a line, or empty lines at the end of a buffer, without realizing it.
+In most cases, this trailing whitespace has no effect, but sometimes it can be a nuisance.

 You can make trailing whitespace at the end of a line visible by

 setting the buffer-local variable show-trailing-whitespace to